Bedrock-OSS/bedrock-wiki-legacy/documentation/subpacks.md

 A number specifying the order of the subpacks on the slider.
 (Starts at 0)

 - folder_name
-This specifys the nameof the folder to be used in this subpack, for example in the examples above this would be "subpack_1" or "other_subpack"
+This corresponds to the name of the folder to be used in this subpack, for example in the examples above this would be "subpack_1" or "other_subpack"